 The Village Becomes a City

 Many improvements were made once a municipality was in place.
-According to the Whiting Sun, "The wooden sidewalks having become worn were a continual menace to life and limb.
-Many miles of them were replaced with cement walks, streets that were uneven were rounded up and topped off with cinders; new sewers were built and there were many shade trees set out and the citizens, by the offer of prizes, were encouraged to cultivate flowers and shrubbery, so that the city gradually lost the appearance of a frontier mining camp and took on a garb of verdure and neatness that had made it the best residence town in the Calumet Region."
-One of the early neighborhoods in Whiting was called "The Village."
-"The Village" covered the area between New York and Ohio avenues north of 119th Street.
+According to the Whiting Sun, “The wooden sidewalks having become worn were a continual menace to life and limb.
+Many miles of them were replaced with cement walks, streets that were uneven were rounded up and topped off with cinders; new sewers were built and there were many shade trees set out and the citizens, by the offer of prizes, were encouraged to cultivate flowers and shrubbery, so that the city gradually lost the appearance of a frontier mining camp and took on a garb of verdure and neatness that had made it the best residence town in the Calumet Region.”
+One of the early neighborhoods in Whiting was called “The Village.”
+“The Village” covered the area between New York and Ohio avenues north of 119th Street.
 Standard Oil originally built the homes for company department heads, foremen and still men.
-This neighborhood separated the administration from the common laborers who lived south of 119th Street."The Village" also separated the elite from the many saloons of the Oklahoma district.
+This neighborhood separated the administration from the common laborers who lived south of 119th Street.
+Oliver Street, reserved for some of Whiting’s elite, was an area known as “Millionaire’s Row.”
+“The Village” and “Millionaire’s Row” also separated the upper class from the many saloons and brothels of the Oklahoma district.

 Mon–Thurs 9 a.m. to 8 p.m.

 Fri 9 a.m. to 5 p.m.